ltatnell/EMSC4033-project-Lucas/README.md

 for any $N \ge 0$ where $\alpha_j$ are chosen such that the inner product of $f_k^{orth}$ and $f_p^{orth}$ is 0 if $k \neq p$ for the given data.
 $\lambda$ coefficients are chosen to minimise $X^2$ for a given set of data.

-This mini-package allows the calculation of the realtive probability of fit for N polynomails given the error in the data.
+This mini-package allows the calculation of the realtive probability of fit for N orthogonal polynomails given the error in the data.
 This can be used to decide how many polynomials to fit.
 Relative probabilities are calculated using:

 $$ p(d|m)  \propto  {{1} \over {[(2\pi)^N*|C_{\lambda s}|]^{1/2}}  } exp(-{1\over2} * \phi(m))$$